88rising: Origins (2015-2016)

-88rising was founded in 2015 by Sean Miyashiro and Jaeson Ma The company first started as a music collective and management company called CXSHXNLY (pronounced "cash only") which oversees and began to make contact with up-and-coming artists that they found on the internet.
+88rising was founded in 2015 by Sean Miyashiro and Jaeson Ma.
+Miyashiro had previously been helping establish VICE's electrical music vertical, titled "Thump," where he developed many of the production approaches that shaped 88's early content strategy.
+The company initially operated as a small collective and management company under the name called CXSHXNLY (pronounced "cash only"), focusing on identifying emerging artists online and experimenting with short form music and cultural videos designed specifically for YouTube.
 The company's inaugural artists include Brian Puspos, Dumbfoundead, Josh Pan, and Okasian.
-Miyashiro said that their music collective goal is "to become the most wavy, iconic crew" and "trying to represent for not only Asian immigrants, but for all immigrants".
-A few months later, Dumbfoundead showed Miyashiro the music video of Keith Ape's single titled "It G Ma", Miyashiro began to work with both artists to release the remix version of the single which features A$AP Ferg, Father, and Waka Flocka Flame.
-The single was released on July 27, 2015 by OWSLA and the music video was premiered by Complex.
+Miyashiro has described the collective's goal as representing Asian immigrants and other immigrant communities in popular music.
+The label received seed round investment from Allen DeBevoise, the founder of Third Digital Wave, after Miyashiro was introduced to him through a mutual friend.
+A few months later, Dumbfoundead showed Miyashiro the music video of Keith Ape's single titled "It G Ma".
+The single attracted attention in the United States and helped establish a foundation for the collective's future direction.
+Miyashiro began to work with both artists to release the remix version of the single which features A$AP Ferg, Father, and Waka Flocka Flame.
+The single was released on July 27, 2015, by OWSLA and the music video was premiered by Complex.